munibinam/munibinam.github.io/_pages/about.md

 ## Beyond Research

 Outside academia, I am an avid runner and photographer, and enjoy exploring new places and landscapes.
 Both photography and running have taught me patience, persistence, and the importance of seeing the bigger picture, skills that I try to incorporate into my research work.
-You can view some of my photography at [500px.com/p/min233](https://500px.com/p/min233){:target="_blank"}.
+You can view some of my photos on [my portfolio](https://500px.com/p/min233){:target="_blank"}.

 ---